Y3s3nia/The-Pizza-Place/README.md

 Yesenia Neri

 ## Discription
 The website will have 2 pages with information, the home page will include a main banner, the operating hours a review for the product and a carousel telling the user about the product.
-The second page will be the menue it will include 6 product images and with a discription.
-The third page will be used to start thier order online.
+The second page will be the menue it will include 12 product images and with a discription.
+The third page will be used to start and place their order online.

 ### User stories